 The primary outcomes of the trials varied: in SOLO 1&2 it was the proportion of patients at 16 weeks achieving IGA 0 or 1 and reduction of \geq 2 from baseline, with EASI 75 being a key secondary outcome; in Thaci 2016 it was the proportion of patients achieving EASI 50, 75, and 90 at 16 weeks.
 Other clinical outcomes measured included change in the Global Individual Sign Score (GISS) which assessed atopic dermatitis signs including erythema, exudation, excoriation, induration/papulation, and lichenification, and change in the body surface area affected by atopic dermatitis.
-Patient-reported outcomes, including quality of life based on change in the DLQI, and measures of symptom control, such as the pruritus numerical rating scale and pruritus score, the Hospital Anxiety and Depression Scale (HADS), the Scoring Atopic Dermatitis (SCORAD) score, the Patient-Oriented Eczema Measure (POEM), were also reported.
+Patient-reported outcomes, including quality of life based on change in the DLQI, and measures of symptom control, such as the pruritus numerical rating scale and pruritus score, the Hospital Anxiety and

+Depression Scale (HADS), the Scoring Atopic Dermatitis (SCORAD) score, the Patient-Oriented Eczema Measure (POEM), were also reported.

-Since dupilumab has not been approved by the FDA, we reviewed the two dosing regimens in the trials that appear most likely to be part of the possible label for dupilumab (300 mg weekly [QW] and 300 mg every other week [Q2W]).
+We reviewed the two dosing regimens in the trials that appeared most likely to be part of the possible label for dupilumab (300 mg weekly [QW] and 300 mg every other week [Q2W]).
+Dupilumab was approved with an initial loading dose of 600 mg, followed by 300 mg Q2W.